Queries

 Configuration File

-Below you can a find a sample query definition and details about available options.
+Below you can a find a sample query definition and details about attributes.

 songs-by-genre: